michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 ## 1 Kings 17

-1. And Elijah the Tishbite, who was of the inhabitants of Gilead, said unto Ahab, As the Lord God of Israel liveth, before whom I stand, there shall not be dew nor rain these years, but according to my word.Elijah: Heb.
-Elijahu: Gr.
-Elias
+1. And Elijah the Tishbite, who was of the inhabitants of Gilead, said unto Ahab, As the Lord God of Israel liveth, before whom I stand, there shall not be dew nor rain these years, but according to my word.

 2. And the word of the Lord came unto him, saying,